 The story is set in the historic city of Cambridge and in the surrounding Fens.

-Euphemia Ffinch, godmother to Lucinda Eleanor, has been travelling since she retired as nanny to the Regalian royal family.
+Euphemia Ffinch, godmother to Lucinda Eleanor, has been traveling since she retired as nanny to the Regalian royal family.

 Buttons the dog has lived in the basement with Cindy since his master died, while her stepmother and stepsisters live upstairs and treat her as a servant.